krobelus/rate-experiments/README.md

 1. Introduction
 ===============

-Over past decades, there has been significant progress in SAT solving technology.
+Over the past decades, there has been significant progress in SAT solving technology.
 SAT solvers have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10].
 As a measure to detect incorrect results, there are *checker* programs that *verify* a solver's result based on a witness